LaunchCode-Education-Archived/cs50x-live/calendar/postseason/web-track/materials/studios/flicklist-1/README.md

 * a `<section>` to display the movies that are on the user's watchlist
 * a TODO, where you will implement another `<section>`, this one to display a browsable list of popular movies

 The `<header>` and `<section>` tags might look unfamiliar to you.
-They are relatively new additions to HTML.
-They serve a similar role as the `<div>`: a container for other tags, so you can group your document into chunks.
+They are relatively new additions to the HTML language.
+Similar to the `<div>`, these tags serve as a container for other tags, so you can group your document into chunks.
 The difference is that a `<div>` does not indicate *what kind of content* it contains, whereas these new tags do: the `<header>` indicates that it is meant to serve as a title or heading above some other content; the `<section>` indicates a discrete section of your document.
-Using these tags instead of `<div>`s makes it more immediately obvious how your document is structured and what role the various chunks are playing.
+Using these tags instead of `<div>`s makes it more immediately obvious how your document is structured and what kind of role each of the various chunks is playing.
 As much as possible, it is generally best practice to make your HTML "semantically meaningful" like this.
 You will learn a bit more about "Semantic HTML" in later Prep Work.

 ##### flicklist.js

-Let's now talk about what's changed in`flicklist.js`.
+Let's now talk `flicklist.js`.

-The beginning of the file still contains that `api` object, one of whose properties, `token`, currently has a value of `"TODO"`, which you should yet again replace with your personal api key.
+The beginning of the file still contains that `api` object, one of whose properties, `token`, currently has a value of `"TODO"`, which you should once again replace with your personal api key.

 There is another object nearby, called `model`.
 This is where we will store all the data we need to keep track of.
 You can see that this object has two properties:
 * `watchlistItems`, an array (initially empty) that represents all the movies on the user's watchlist
 * `browseItems`, an array (also initally empty) that holds all the movies we want to make available to the user for browsing.

 Moving down the page, the `discoverMovies` function is very similar to the function called `testTheAPI` from last time: it makes an AJAX request to TheMovieDB's API, and after receiving a response, logs it to the console.
-But there is now a little bit more code inside that `success` function.
+But there is now a little bit more code inside that `success` function:
 * First of all, there is a TODO!
-We want you to write a line here such that, whenever a response comes back from the API, you update the `model` variable so that its `.browseList` property is equal to the list of movies in the response.
+We want you to write a line here such that, whenever a response comes back from the API, you update the `model` variable so that its `.browseItems` property is equal to the list of movies in the response.
 * After updating the model, we invoke a function called `callback`.
 Where did that function come from?
 It turns out it was passed into us as an argument to `discoverMovies`.
-JS allows us to pass functions around as arguments to other functions.
+A very powerful feature of JS is the ability to pass functions around as arguments to other functions.
 The idea of a <a href="https://en.wikipedia.org/wiki/Callback_(computer_programming)" target="_blank">callback</a> is that whoever is invoking `discoverMovies` can pass in a block of code to specify what should happen after the response comes back.

 To see this in action, scroll down to the bottom of the file, and you'll see where `discoverMovies` is used.
 When the document is loaded, we execute this line: